yamamoto-yuta/yamamoto-yuta.github.io/README.md

 1. You can add `tag/` prefix labels to the issue; it become the article tags. (named `tag/{tag_name}` issues label will be article `{tag_name}` tag.)
 1. Fill out YAML frontmatter follow a format.
 1. Fill in the body text in markdown under YAML frontmatter.
-1. Close issue and wait GitHub Actions end.
+1. Add `publish` label to the issue and wait GitHub Actions end.

 ### Edit Articles
-1. Reopen the issue.
+1. Remove `publish` label from the issue.
 1. Edit the issue content.
+1. Add `publish` label to the issue and wait GitHub Actions end.

+### Delete Articles
+1. Add `delete` label.
+Or delete the issue.
+1. Wait GitHub Actions end.

+### Re-Post Articles
+1. Remove `delete` label from the issue.
-1. Close the issue and wait GitHub Actions end.
+1. Add `publish` label to the issue and wait GitHub Actions end.